7th Space Warning Squadron: Space Domain Awareness

-The 7th SWS is primarily responsible for Space Domain Awareness along two lines of effort: Integrated Missile Warning & Defense (IMW/D) and Space Surveillance (SSA).
-Their passive mission is IMW/D where they only take action after a missile event has occurred.
+7 SWS (pronounced 'Swiss') is primarily responsible for Space Domain Awareness along two lines of effort: Integrated Missile Warning & Defense (IMW/D) and Space Domain Awareness (SDA).
+Its passive mission is IMW/D for which they only take action after a missile event has occurred.
 After autonomously sensing a missile within the coverage area the crew takes action in order to warn senior leaders of threats.
 All other times, the crew is actively engaged with the radar equipment, tuning and managing radar energy to best acquire, discern, track, and disseminate space object observations.

 Integrated Missile Warning & Defense (IMW/D)

-The 7th SWS is responsible for detecting submarine-launched ballistic missiles (SLBM) fired from the Pacific Ocean and Intercontinental Ballistic Missiles.
+7 SWS is responsible for detecting submarine-launched ballistic missiles (SLBM) fired from the Pacific Ocean and Intercontinental Ballistic Missiles.
 The unit then determines how many missiles in flight, probable destination, and reports to the North American Aerospace Defense Command's missile warning center, Cheyenne Mountain AFS; United States Space Command; and National Command Authority.

 Speed is a key factor in day-to-day squadron activities.
 Within 60 seconds after detecting a launch, the crew on duty has to determine if the detection is valid, under investigation, or anomalous due to computer, mechanical or personnel error.
 After that, the crew determines the number of launched vehicles and provides impact predictions on North America.
 Once the information is determined, the unit passes updates to the appropriate authorities.

-The 7th SWS's corollary mission of Missile Defense supports the Ground-Based Midcourse Defense (GMD) element of the Ballistic Missile Defense System.
+7 SWS's corollary mission of Missile Defense supports the Ground-Based Midcourse Defense (GMD) element of the Ballistic Missile Defense System.
 This program's objective is the defense of the United States against a threat of a limited strategic ballistic missile attack.
 The unit's Upgraded Early Warning Radar (UEWR) detects, acquires, and tracks inbound missiles to provide the necessary data to classify and engage the target.
 This target data allows the GMD Fire Control and Communications element to generate a weapons task plan, allowing for the engagement, interception, and negation of threat of a ballistic missile reentry vehicle in the exoatmospheric region of space.